kdinesh/scripts/README.md

-# scripts
+# Scripts
-Some python/shell programs used
+Some python/shell programs and some config files which I use